BrunoVDK/constraint-programming/README.md

-# aplai-2019
-Constraint programming assignments [H02A8A].
+Repository for constraint programming assignments for the *Advanced Programming Languages for A.I.* course [H02A8A].

+**Books**

+ - Constraint Programming
+ -